Finding Strength in Vietnam

 I am a very anxious person, and most often than not, worries defeat me.
 I don’t get over things quickly and my recovery time is usually longer than a normal person.
 I walked around and looked at the street signs staring back at me, flashing me with their weirdly looking language.
 I know that I was alone, and while the place can feel a bit familiar because it somehow looks like Manila, its vibe is still way different from home.
 “I am by myself in a foreign country”, I told myself.
 I let it linger for a moment and let it sink into my bones.
 I am alone.
 I am alive, and while something unexpected had happened, I’m still okay.
 The world will not stop just because I feel bad.
 People continue to live their lives, the bikes continue to pass by, the crowd continues to walk on the streets — everything is moving forward, except me.
 In that moment, I let myself drown in the business of Ho Chi Minh’s streets and just experience how everything is moving.
 I refused to get stuck.
 And so, I moved on.

 While the experience may be traumatizing and it definitely made me very angry, I know that I couldn’t do anything much about it.
 The negative feeling is like a black cloud that kept on following me, but as I was by myself, there is definitely no time for self-pity.
 It’s either I feel bad about it and waste my time being all sappy or I just pick myself up and make the most out of what was given to me.
 It’s hard to think positively, especially because this happened to me on my first day of traveling solo, but I guess what helped me to get through it all was the thought that my adventure is just starting.
-It may have started in a bad light, but it had given me valuable lessons that would help me be a smarter traveler.
+It may have started in a bad light, but it had given me valuable lessons that would help me become a smarter traveler.
 I guess my biggest takeaway from this experience is that not everything will go the way that I have planned it to be.
 There will always be accidents, and at times like this, all I could do is to just drag my sorry ass and face the challenges head on.
 Being afraid and miserable wouldn’t do me any good.
 In fact, it would just keep me from exploring and experiencing more great adventures.
 It was bad, sure, but the mishaps should not hinder anyone from making the most out of their lives.
 As cliche and too positive as these all sound, I realized that sometimes, you just have to cling to whatever makes you feel better.
 Sometimes, the answer to the most heartbreaking situations can be the most cliche, corny, and cheesy pieces of advice.

 I always told myself that if I want something, nothing should stop me.
 I wanted this solo trip to happen, and I decided that this bump in the road will not stop me.
 And so, I soldiered on and faced the next days with a stronger heart.